patrickgardella/chowdown/_recipes/Cinnabons_Cinnamon_Rolls.md

 - Roll the dough out on a lightly floured surface, until it is approx 16 inches long by 12 inches wide.
 It should be approx 1/4 inch thick.
 - Preheat oven to 350 F degrees.
 Grease a 9x13 inch baking pan.
 - To make filling, combine the butter or margarine, brown sugar and cinnamon in a bowl.
 - Spread the mixture evenly over the surface of the dough.
-Alternatively you can spread the butter first on the dough and then the brown sugar and cinnamon mixture.
+Alternatively you can melt the butter, then spread the butter on the dough and then the brown sugar and cinnamon mixture.
 - Working carefully, from the long edge, roll the dough down to the bottom edge.
 The roll should be about 18 inches in length.
 Cut the roll into 1 1/2 inch slices.
 You might find it easier if you use a piece of floss vs a knife.
 - Place the cut rolls in the prepared pan.
 Cover them with a damp towel.
 Let them rise again for another 30 minutes until they double in size.
+Or store in fridge overnight (put straight in oven next day).
 - Bake for 20 minutes or until light golden brown.
 Cooking time can vary greatly!
 - While the rolls are baking make the icing by mixing all ingredients and beat well with an electric mixer until fluffy.
 - When the rolls are done, spread generously with icing.